clarkent86/dockerfiles/minecraft-server/README.md

     docker run -d -e 'MOTD=My Server' ...

-If you leave it off, a default is computed from the server type and version, such as

-    A Paper Minecraft Server powered by Docker

-when `TYPE` is `PAPER`.
-That way you can easily differentiate between several servers you may have started.

-_The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._
+If you leave it off, the last used or default message will be used. _The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._

 ### PVP Mode